 "We usually layer it up in the fall as we are putting the beds to bed," Graciosa said.
 "We cover it up with plastic.
 When it comes time to take off the plastic, we have great new compost and plant on that."

 To get started, Steele advises spreading 1 to 2 inches of a mix of high-nitrogen "green" material on the ground such as vegetable peelings, grass clippings, fresh manure, coffee grounds or plant cuttings without seeds.
 Then top that with 1 to 2 inches of a mix of high-carbon "brown" material such as leaves, straw, black-and-white newspaper, cardboard, sawdust, tea bags or wood ash.

 Alternate the green and brown material.
 The pile could grow 2 to 3 feet high but continually shrinks as it turns into compost.
 It doesn't matter if green or brown material makes up the last layer, Steele said.
 Unlike hot compost, you don't need to turn the pile.
 You can cover the pile to protect it from rain with more mulch or black plastic, but do not cover it too tightly.

 A word of warning: this method of composting is slow.
 It takes anywhere from several months to a year for finished compost to form.
 The compost can form through the growing season.

-For a visual explanation of how to do lasagna gardening, check out this comic book created by some of Extension's master gardeners in Polk County.
+For a visual explanation of how to do lasagna gardening, check out this no-till gardening comic book created by some of Extension's master gardeners in Polk County.

 If you want to see an example firsthand, stop by the gardens at the Brunk House on Highway 22 near the junction with Highway 51 in west Salem.
 The demonstration garden in Albany is at the Linn County Fair and Expo Center and features lasagna-style gardening, although the beds are older and planted with perennial flowers.
 Both garden sites are open to the public.